FansDB/docs/docs/tags.md

 ## Descriptions

-1. Description should be narrow in scope.
+1. The description should be narrow in scope.

 ## Aliases